cosa-systems/opendesk-open-xchange-bootstrap/README.md

 This repository contains a Helm Chart for initializing Open-Xchange:

 1. waits for the middleware to be available
-1. creates a directory for ox-filestore under `/opt/open-xchange/ox-filestore`
 1. `initconfigdb`
 1. waits for port 8009
 1. `registerfilestore`